eshaachenthuran/DanceDanceRevolution/README.md

-# ECE 241 Final Course Project
+# ECE 241 Final Project
 **Contributors:** Rosie Liu, Napat Kaewkamnerd, Eshaa Chenthuran

 **Summary:** Our final project for the Digital Logic course, ECE241, at the University of Toronto: A version of the classic arcade game, Dance Dance Revolution.